jerrong/Sitecore-Item-Buckets/README.md

 Item Buckets is a Lucene.net/SOLR based framework for storing, querying and scaling the Sitecore CMS to large content repositories.

-This module allows users to store large repositories of hidden content a within the Sitecore content tree that can be fetched efficiently with a new Search UI.
+This module allows users to store large repositories of hidden content within the Sitecore content tree that can be fetched efficiently with a new Search UI.

-This allows for very complex queries to run over large repositories of content and utilises the Lucene.net/SOLR indexes to return results in a much faster way that the API/XPath/Sitecore Query etc.
+This allows for very complex queries to run over large repositories of content and utilises the Lucene.net/SOLR indexes to return results in a much faster way than the API/XPath/Sitecore Query etc.

 Idea
 =====================